DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A style sheet is a sheet summarizing the editorial conventions to be followed in preparing text for publication.

 #####Syntax
-The correct 'grammar' and 'spelling' of a **markup language**, command line, programming language, etc.
+The correct 'grammar' and 'spelling' of a markup language, command line, programming language, etc.

 ###T